2022 Paris–Roubaix

 The 2022 Paris–Roubaix was a road cycling one-day race that took place on 17 April 2022 in France.
 It was the 119th edition of Paris–Roubaix and the 15th event of the 2022 UCI World Tour.
-The race was won by Dutch rider Dylan van Baarle.
+The race was won by Dutch rider Dylan van Baarle of Ineos Grenadiers.

+Teams

+All eighteen UCI WorldTeams and seven UCI ProTeams took part in the race.